TrueCloudLab/frostfs-http-gw/README.md

-If your don't want to manage gateway's secret keys and adjust eACL rules when gateway configuration changes (new gate, key rotation, etc) or you plan to use public services, there is an option to let your application backend (or you) to issue Bearer Tokens ans pass them from the client via gate down to NeoFS level to grant access.
+If your don't want to manage gateway's secret keys and adjust eACL rules when gateway configuration changes (new gate, key rotation, etc) or you plan to use public services, there is an option to let your application backend (or you) to issue Bearer Tokens ans pass them from the client via gate down to FrostFS level to grant access.

-NeoFS Bearer Token basically is a container owner-signed ACL data (refer to NeoFS documentation for more details).
+FrostFS Bearer Token basically is a container owner-signed ACL data (refer to FrostFS documentation for more details).
 There are two options to pass them to gateway:
  * "Authorization" header with "Bearer" type and base64-encoded token in credentials field
  * "Bearer" cookie with base64-encoded token contents

-For example, you have a mobile application frontend with a backend part storing data in NeoFS.
-When a user authorizes in the mobile app, the backend issues a NeoFS Bearer token and provides it to the frontend.
-Then, the mobile app may generate some data and upload it via any available NeoFS HTTP Gateway by adding the corresponding header to the upload request.
+For example, you have a mobile application frontend with a backend part storing data in FrostFS.
+When a user authorizes in the mobile app, the backend issues a FrostFS Bearer token and provides it to the frontend.
+Then, the mobile app may generate some data and upload it via any available FrostFS HTTP Gateway by adding the corresponding header to the upload request.
 Accessing the ACL protected data works the same way.

 ##### Example
-In order to generate a bearer token, you need to know the container owner key and the address of the sender who will do the request to NeoFS (in our case, it's a gateway wallet address).
+In order to generate a bearer token, you need to know the container owner key and the address of the sender who will do the request to FrostFS (in our case, it's a gateway wallet address).

 Suppose we have:
 * **KxDgvEKzgSBPPfuVfw67oPQBSjidEiqTHURKSDL1R7yGaGYAeYnr** (container owner key)